Search StreamScheme

 Popup Notifications

 Discord will not display pop-up notifications while you are streaming.
-You don’t have to worry about your friends messaging you personal information while you are live.
+You don’t have to worry about your friends messaging you with personal information while you are live.
 Whether it be a conflict among friends or information about a private gaming session, we all have things we would rather not have broadcast to the world.

 • adjustments